 The History of Dover

-As well as the massive castle, Dover's history as a military and garrison town can be seen in the extensive remains of its Roman forts, Napoleonic forts and defences from both the World Wars when Dover was Britain's Frontline Town.
+As a result of its decisive position, Dover has always been a military and garrison town: the iconic Dover Castle has guarded the town for centuries.
+In Dover one can also find extensive remains of Roman forts, Napoleonic forts and defences from both the World Wars when Dover was Britain's Frontline Town.

-Today, Dover still relies on the harbour for its prosperity.
-It is the busiest passenger ferry terminal in the world, the busiest cruise liner terminal in Britain and a major port for freight, particularly for fruit and other perishables imported via the massive reefer cargo ships
+Today, Dover Port is the busiest passenger ferry terminal in the world, the busiest cruise liner terminal in Britain and a major port for freight, particularly for fruit and other perishables imported via the large reefer cargo ships.

 This brief history of Dover has been divided into historical periods :

 October - March: Monday -Saturday 9.30 - 17.00